opencord/docs/prereqs/hardware.md

     * **eNodeBs**:
         * Cavium Octeon Fusion CNF7100 (for more info <kin-yip.liu@cavium.com>)

-## BOM examples
+## BOM Examples

-Following are some BOM examples you may hopefully take inspiration form.
+The following are some BOM examples you might wish to adopt.

-### Basic lab tests
+### Basic Lab Tests

-The goal is to try CORD, maybe modify/develop some software, and deploy locally in a lab.
+Sufficient to modify/develop basic software components, and deploy locally in a lab.

 * 1x x86 server (maybe with a 10G interface if need to support VNFs)
 * 1x fabric switch (10G)